FAQ

 MSWL update for John:

-I'm looking for Rom-Coms that are aimed at readers with life experience.
+Rom-Coms that are aimed at readers with life experience.
 Annabel Monaghan's Nora Goes Off Script is a great example; charming and fun and "reads fast."

+Nonfiction: I'm looking for sports narratives and biographies, immersive journalism, and unique histories.
+I want to see a stance on a given topic, answers to the "why" of the book's premise, perspective, and what I call the "whole life" in terms of biography and history.
 Friday Night Lights by H.G.
 Bissinger, The Monk of Mokha by Dave Eggers, Rammer Jammer Yellow Hammer: A Road Trip into the Heart of Fan Mania by Warren St. John, and Their Life's Work: The Brotherhood of the 1970s Pittsburgh Steelers by Gary M. Pomerantz are examples of nonfiction that have stayed with me.
-Joan Didion is my touchstone for craft.

 If you are not sure if I handle your kind of writing please do send me a query, as I work in a variety of areas and am open to many types of manuscripts.
 A cycle through the cover cascade on the Home Page might help to give you an idea of what I like to do.
 There are no absolute necessities except for an author's passion, a desire to develop one's craft, and the goal of communicating through words.